Diffusion Bridge or Flow Matching? A Unifying Framework and Comparative Analysis: Comparative Experimental Evaluation of Diffusion Bridge versus Flow Matching

 \subsection{DB vs FM on Different Tasks}

-Here we demonstrate some experiments between the two models: Inpainting with a centered 64$\times$64 and 128$\times$128 box mask, 4$\times$Super-Resolution using bicubic down-sampling, Deblurring using a 15$\times$15 and 61$\times$61 Gaussian kernel, and Denoising with Gaussian noise ($\sigma = 35$ over $255$).
-The quantitative and qualitative results are illustrated in Table \ref{main_experiments_table} and Figure \ref{main-visual-results}.
-It can be concluded that DB consistently demonstrates significantly superior perceptual scores (LPIPS and FID) across all tasks, whereas FM exhibits relatively stronger performance on pixel-level metrics (SSIM).
-Visually, DB achieves more realistic images than FM across the majority of tasks and avoids some unnatural patterns in smooth regions.
+Here we demonstrate some experiments between the two models: Inpainting with centered 128$\times$128 box mask, 4$\times$Super-Resolution with bicubic down-sampling, Deblurring with 61$\times$61 Gaussian kernel, Edges$\rightarrow$Handbags, Edges$\rightarrow$Shoes, and Nights$\rightarrow$Days.
+Quantitative and qualitative results are shown in Table \ref{main_experiments_table} and Figure \ref{main-visual-results}.
+It can be concluded that DB consistently demonstrates significantly superior perceptual scores (LPIPS and FID) across all tasks, whereas FM exhibits relatively stronger performance on pixel-level metrics (SSIM and MSE).
+ODE-based models (FM) introduce zero additional noise during the sampling process, thereby generating much smoother images with better pixel-level distortion metrics (PSNR and SSIM).
+Meanwhile, according to Section \ref{subsection_method_drift_term}, DB introduced the drift term in the SDE formulation, so its trajectories are more stable and better conform to the natural data manifold.
+Therefore, the images generated by DB are visually more realistic and some unnatural patterns in smooth regions are avoided (better LPIPS and FID).